 The resource incorrectly known as the Rezin Moxley House is a 6.04 acre property that straddles Montgomery and Frederick Counties.
 The property has a Mt.
 Airy mailing address and a Montgomery County tax identification number.
-It is accessed from Medd Avenue, in Frederick County.
+It is occessed from Medd Avenue, in Frederick County.
 The Frederick County portion contains a gambrel-roofed barn and a center cross gable dwelling that has been extensively expanded with side and rear additions.
-The Montgomery County portion contains a milk house and another gambrelroofed barn, open fields that slope gently to the east, and a segment of the Fahreny Branch.
+The Montgomery County portion contains a milk house and another gambrel-roofed barn, open fields that slope gently to the east, and a segment of the Fahreny Branch.

-The property is the remainder of a larger farm once owned by Jacob Moxley, one of the sons of Nehemiah Moxley of Anne Arundel, who participated in the burning of the Peggy Stewart brigantine and its contraband tea in Annapolis in 1774.
+The property is the remainder of a larger farm once awned by Jacob Maxley, one of the sons of Nehemiah Maxley of Anne Arundel, who participated in the burning of the Peggy Stewart brigantine and its controband tea in Annopolis in 1774.
 Nehemiah purchased land in upper northeastern Montgomery County for three of his sons, William, Ezekiel, and Jacob, and their descendants populate the Clagettsville area to this day.
 The 6.04-acre property is currently owned by a fifth-generation descendant of Jacob, Roger Buxton.

-Jacob's farm was passed down to his son Risdon or Risdon, and the "R. Moxley" house is shown in on the 1865 Martenet and Bond Map of Montgomery County.
-The house is incorrectly shown on the G. Hopkins Map of 1879 of Montgomery County as "Rezin Moxley."
-The R. Moxley house was probably the log house that Jacob built around 1795 or 1800.
+Jacob's farm was passed down to his son Risdon or Risden, and the "R. Moxley" house is shown in on the 1865 Martenet and Bond Map of Montgomery County.
+The house is incorrectly shown an the G. Hopkins Map of 1879 of Montgomery County as "Rezin Moxley."
+The R. Moxley house was probably the log house that Jacob built around 1795 at 1800.
 Family historian, Allie May Moxley Buxton, notes that Risden lived in this log house.
 She also notes that the log house was still in use in 1916, but that by 1940, the log house had become unusable and vacant.
 It is unlikely that the existing dwelling, clearly in Frederick County, is the R. Moxley house, which older maps show to be clearly in Montgomery County near the Fahrney Branch.
 The existing center cross gable dwelling was probably built in the late 19th or early 20th century by the Risden's daughter, Louisa, and her husband, Basil F. Buxton, or by their son, Basil Walter Buxton, who inherited the property in 1928.
-Basil Walter Buxton may also have built the 1920's era gambrel-roof dairy barns.
+Basil Walter Buxton may also have built the 1920's era gombrel-roof dairy barns.
 His son, Roscoe Buxton, brother of the current owner, was born in the log house in 1916.

-15/4 Alfred Baker House, 28901 Kemptown Road
+15/4 Alfred Baker House, 28901 Kemptown Road (Removed from the Locational Atlas by the Planning Board)

-This resource was the home and farm of Alfred Baker (1812-1885), an early Methodist Protestant minister and farmer in the area now known as Clagettsville.
-The Methodist Protestant Church was founded in Baltimore in 1830 as an offshoot of the Methodist Episcopal Church, which was founded in 1784.
+This resource was the home and farm of Alfred Baker (1812-1885), an early Methodist Protestant minister and former in the area now known as Clagettsville.
+The Methodist Protestant Church was founded in Baltimore in1830 as an offshoot af the Methodist Episcopal Church, which was founded in 1784.
 Many events significant to the spread of Methodism in America occurred in Maryland, and Maryland became the stronghold of the Methodist Protestant Church.
-Alfred Baker was one of the original subscribers (financial contributors) of an early Methodist Protestant church-the Providence Methodist Protestant Church in Kemptown, Maryland, located just north of the Montgomery County border.
-Many upper Montgomery County families became subscribers of this church, a log meeting house built in
+Alfred Baker was one of the original subscribers (financial contributors) of on early Methodist Protestant church-the Pravidence Methodist Protestant Church in Kemptown, Maryland, located just north of the Montgomery County border.
+Many upper Montgomery County families became subscribers of this church, a log meeting house built in 1920 Alfred Methodist In

 1836.
-By 1840, Alfred Baker had become a Methodist Protestant minister.
+By 1840, Alfred Baker had become o Methodist Protestant minister.